MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound-design.md

 ### Direct manipulation
 On HoloLens2, articulated hand tracking supports direct manipulation of user interface elements.
 Sounds are important replacements for the lack of physical feedback.

 Confirming a **grab** or **release** in direct manipulation is difficult to communicate visually.
-The user's hand will often be in the way of any visual effect, and hard-bodied objects lack a real-world analogue.
+The user's hand will often be in the way of any visual effect, and hard-bodied objects lack a real-world visual analogue of "grabbing".
 In contrast, sounds can effectively communicate successful grab and release interactions.
 * Grab actions should have a short, somewhat muffled tactile sound that evokes the idea of fingers closing around an object.
 Sometimes this is accompanied by a "whoosh" sound leading up to the impact of the sound to communicate the motion of the hand when grabbing.
 		?
 MRTK example: MRTK_Move_Start.wav
 * Release actions should have a similarly short and tactile sound, usually pitched down from the grab sound and in a reverse order in time, having an impact and then a "whoosh" to communicate the object settling into place.